Follow these guidelines for safe towing:

 - Causing internal damage to the components.

-Replace the rear axle lubricant anytime the rear axle has been submerged in water.
-Water may have contaminated the rear axle lubricant, which is not normally checked or changed unless a leak is suspected or other axle repair is required.
+Replace the rear axle lubricant anytime you submerge the rear axle in water.
+Water may contaminate the rear axle lubricant, which is not a normal maintenance inspection item unless there is a possibility of a leak or other axle repair is required.